-I had limited options; I could go to the city, but with the traffic and the time wasted searching for parking I probably would only have time to visit one or two places.
-Another option was to stay outside of the heavy traffic areas and try to hit as many places as possible.
+I had limited options; I could go to the city, but with the traffic and the time wasted searching for parking, I probably would only have time to visit one or two places.
+Another option was to stay outside the heavy traffic areas and try hitting as many places as possible.
 I chose the latter.

 1. Baker Beach

 Baker Beach is a beautiful place with the most amazing views in every direction; the Golden Gate Bridge, the Sea Cliff slopes, and the Marin Headlands across the Bay.
-With a big, free parking area close to the water there was no time wasted.
+There was no time wasted with a big, free parking area close to the water.
+If you are planning a family trip to San Francisco, make sure to visit Baker Beach.

 2. Battery Godfrey

-Just a short drive (2 km) from Baker Beach is Battery Godfrey, an historic site with wide-open scenic views of the Golden Gate Bridge and the San Francisco Bay.
-It was extremely windy, but because of the views it was totally worth it.
+Just a short drive (2 km) from Baker Beach is Battery Godfrey, a historic site with wide-open scenic views of the Golden Gate Bridge and the San Francisco Bay.
+It was extremely windy, but because of the views, it was totally worth it.